 The Applicant proposes to develop a new Planned Residential Development of single-family homes and semi-detached carriage houses entirely within the 94.5-acre PRD Parcel.
 As shown on the conceptual plan (see Exhibit 2-7, Layout Plan) the 105 residential lots would be clustered, with single family homes lining the rerouted Cove Road and three surrounding clusters of carriage houses located along the extended Cooper Avenue, the extended Eagle Knolls Road, and a newly created road in the northwest section of the Project Site.
-Single-family homes would be approximately 5,000 square feet; carriage houses would range between approximately 2,000 and 4,100 square feet.
+Single-family homes would be approximately 5,000 square feet: carriage houses would range between approximately 2,000 and 4,100 square feet.
 This plan would maintain 36 acres of shared open space.
 An additional 36.8 acres would be devoted to the 9-hole golf course, maintaining the existing open space/recreational character on the Project Site, as depicted in Exhibit 2-7.
-The existing membership club facilities located on the MR-zoned area of the Project Site (supporting a clubhouse, pool and driveway) would remain.
+The existing membership dub facilities located on the MR-zoned area of the Project Site (supporting a clubhouse, pool and driveway) would remain.
 In addition, seven tennis courts would be redeveloped on the southeast portion of the Project Site, across from the existing clubhouse, within the PRD Parcel.
-The 9-hole golf course and tennis courts will remain within the R-20 zoning district with a small portion of the golf course in the R-30 zoning district in the Town of Mamaroneck as it currently exists.
-The MR will only contain the existing membership club.